-Each lesson contains one or more codelabs with hands-on coding exercises, plus a slide deck, a concepts chapter.
-As developers work through the exercises, they create apps to practice and perfect the skills they're learning.
+Each lesson contains one or more codelabs with hands-on coding exercises, plus a slide deck and a concepts chapter.
+As developers work through the codelabs, they create apps to practice and perfect the skills they're learning.

 The Advanced Android Development course is intended for experienced developers who have Java programming experience and know the fundamentals of how to build an Android app using the Java language.
 The course is offered as an in-person course at selected colleges, facilitated by college faculty.
 The materials are also available online for self-study by experienced developers.

 Advanced Android Development is a companion course to Android Developer Fundamentals, which prepares developers to take the exam for the Associate Android Developer certification.